-1 Q. IS THERE PROFESSIONAL REGULATORY ACCEPTANCE OF MR. 2 MOUL'S LEVERAGE ADJUSTMENT?
-3 A. Very little.
+Q. IS THERE PROFESSIONAL REGULATORY ACCEPTANCE OF MR. MOUL'S LEVERAGE ADJUSTMENT?

+3 Α. Very little.
 I do not recall PSE&G cost of equity witnesses in past cases advocating 4 this adder or making the argument that additional compensation is required due to the 5 use of a book value capital structure.
 Mr. Moul cites to certain cases in Pennsylvania 6 several years ago in which some form of leverage adder was included, but he could 7 cite no cases since 2007 or in any other state.
 (Response to RCR-ROR-8 and 9.)
 I 8 have participated in numerous other rate cases on the cost of equity issue in various 9 other jurisdictions.
-In those cases, this type of adjustment is not supported by other 10 cost of equity experts be they commission staff, consumer advocate or utility- 11 sponsored (other than Mr. Moul).
+In those cases, this type of adjustment is not supported by other 10 cost of equity experts be they commission staff, consumer advocate or utility-11 sponsored (other than Mr. Moul).
 There is also no support for this adjustment in the 12 professional literature on cost of capital or regulatory ratemaking.
-13 Q. DOESN'T MR. MOUL CITE AS AUTHORITY FOR HIS ADJUSTMENT 14 THE WORKS OF DOCTORS MODIGLIANI, MILLER AND HAMADA?
-15 A. He purports to apply their formulas, but he does in a manner that is highly misleading 16 and that has nothing to do with the underlying financial theory.
-Modigliani, Miller 17 and Hamada have not advocated the inclusion of a rate of return "adder" to the actual 18 DCF or CAPM cost of equity because state regulators employ book value capital 19 structures for ratemaking.
-Rather, their formulas are relevant to a very different issue, 20 i.e., if PSE&G is more leveraged than the ten proxy companies.
-But Mr. Moul's 21 Schedule 5 demonstrates that this is not the case.
-22 Q. SHOULD THE LEVERAGE ADDER BE REJECTED?
+13 DOESN'T MR. MOUL CITE AS AUTHORITY FOR HIS ADJUSTMENT Q. 14 THE WORKS OF DOCTORS MODIGLIANI, MILLER AND HAMADA?
+15 A. He purports to apply their formulas, but he does in a manner that is highly misleading and that has nothing to do with the underlying financial theory.
+Modigliani, Miller

+17 and Hamada have not advocated the inclusion of a rate of return "adder" to the actual

+18 DCF or CAPM cost of equity because state regulators employ book value capital

+19 structures for ratemaking.
+Rather, their formulas are relevant to a very different issue,

+- 20 i.e., if PSE&G is more leveraged than the ten proxy companies.
+But Mr. Moul's - 21 Schedule 5 demonstrates that this is not the case. - 22 Q.

-The state of the s 2 conventional cost-based ratemaking fails to adequately compensate investors must be 3 rejected as without foundation.
-4 E. Risk Premium Study 5 Q. WHAT IS YOUR OBJECTION TO MR. MOUL'S RISK PREMIUM 6 STUDY?
+SHOULD THE LEVERAGE ADDER BE REJECTED?
+1 А. Yes.
+It has no place in either the DCF or CAPM studies, and the notion that 2 conventional cost-based ratemaking fails to adequately compensate investors must be 3 rejected as without foundation.
+4 Е. Risk Premium Study 5 Q. WHAT IS YOUR OBJECTION TO MR. MOUL'S RISK PREMIUM 6 STUDY?
 7 A. As noted above, Mr. Moul has inexplicably changed his Risk Premium methodology 8 in his rebuttal testimony in this case, as compared to his past testimony, which has 9 resulted in the equity risk premium increasing from 5.5 percent to 7.0 percent, or a 10 27 percent increase.
 11 Q. WHAT ACCOUNTS FOR THE INCREASE?
-12 A. A more conventional approach to estimating the risk premium, widely used in the 13 professional literature, is to compare market returns on stocks and bonds over the 14 historic period for which data are available.
+12 Α. A more conventional approach to estimating the risk premium, widely used in the 13 professional literature, is to compare market returns on stocks and bonds over the 14 historic period for which data are available.
 Mr. Moul previously used this approach.
 15 In this case, the first problem is that Mr. Moul employs only those years when long- 16 term Treasury yields were "low," i.e., a subset of his historical data base.
-He justifies ۱7 this selectivity arguing that the risk premium increases when market bond yields are 18 low, although he provides no support for that assertion (other than his own risk 19 premium data series).
+He justifies 17 this selectivity arguing that the risk premium increases when market bond yields are 18 low, although he provides no support for that assertion (other than his own risk 19 premium data series).
+20 The second problem with Mr. Moul's 7.0 percent risk premium estimate, even 21 if valid, has nothing to do with PSE&G and its risk profile.
+It appears to be based 22 entirely on the historical market returns on "large company stocks" (i.e., 23 predominantly non utilities) versus long-term corporate (not utility) bonds.
+Thus, the